M-AV/M-AV.github.io/source/_posts/Cocktails/Cosmopolitan.md

 **Process**: Shake everything with ice and strain into glass

 [Difford's](https://www.diffordsguide.com/cocktails/recipe/472/cosmopolitan-cocktail-diffords-recipe) ratio.
 Nicely balanced Cranberry / Citrus drink.
 You can use normal vodka, but it seems a bit too sweet without it.
 Might be fixable with a bit more Lime.
+Difford's mention that he prefer normal vodka when using *Good quality Cranberry juice*.

 *IDEA*: Try out some of the other variants from Difford's, H2D or Liq.Int (p.130)